 What to Do the Moment an Invoice Fails Review

 If an invoice fails any meaningful authenticity check, stop the payment workflow immediately and do not release funds until the discrepancy is resolved.
-That is the first rule in any practical process for how to authenticate an invoice: once the document shows serious fake invoice red flags, speed becomes a risk, not an advantage.
+That is the first rule in any practical process for how to authenticate an invoice: once the document shows serious red flags, speed becomes a risk, not an advantage.

 Use the same escalation sequence every time:

-1. Preserve the original file exactly as received, including the PDF, email, attachments, and any metadata your system keeps.
+- Preserve the original file exactly as received, including the PDF, email, attachments, and any metadata your system keeps.

-2. Record what failed review, such as mismatched vendor details, altered totals, unusual payment instructions, missing tax information, or signs of editing and re-saving.
+- Record what failed review, such as mismatched vendor details, altered totals, unusual payment instructions, missing tax information, or signs of editing and re-saving.

-3. Verify the invoice with the vendor using a trusted contact method from your own records, not the phone number, email address, or bank details shown only on the invoice.
+- Verify the invoice with the vendor using a trusted contact method from your own records, not the phone number, email address, or bank details shown only on the invoice.

-4. Freeze any requested banking change until it is independently confirmed through your approved vendor verification process.
+- Freeze any requested banking change until it is independently confirmed through your approved vendor verification process.

 Route the issue to the right team based on the signal.
 Send document mismatches, total discrepancies, and approval conflicts to the AP lead or controller.
 Escalate supplier-record inconsistencies to procurement or vendor management.
 Involve IT or security immediately if the invoice arrived through a suspicious email, unexpected domain, impersonation attempt, or compromised mailbox pattern.

-If payment may already have been sent, act as if recovery time matters because it does.
-Contact the bank immediately, notify the real vendor, preserve all evidence, and log the incident for audit, investigation, and recovery efforts.
+If payment may already have been sent, contact the bank immediately, notify the real vendor, preserve all evidence, and log the incident for audit, investigation, and recovery.
 Fast action will not guarantee reversal, but delay usually makes the outcome worse.
+This kind of review is a document-level control, not a full fraud prevention program — a repeatable verification checklist lowers the odds that a rushed approval turns a suspicious invoice into a real loss, but wider process design still matters, including vendor onboarding controls, payment-change approvals, and segregation of duties.
+For broader coverage, see AP fraud controls beyond document-level checks.

 Extract invoice data to Excel with natural language prompts